Starting Up¶

 - Using an

-. - Do the same inner join as in the last part, but this time append a
+INNER JOIN, join the candidates and contributors tables by comparing thecandidate_idandcandidates_idcolumns.
+Display your joined table with the columnscontributors.last_name,contributors.first_name, andcandidates.last_name. - Do the same inner join as in the last part, but this time append a

-clause to select a specific candidate's last name.
+WHEREclause to select a specific candidate's last name.

-or LEFT OUTER JOIN
+LEFT JOIN or LEFT OUTER JOIN¶

 There are many ways to combine two tables.
-We just explored one possibility in which we combined the tables based upon the intersection of the two tables (the INNER JOIN
+We just explored one possibility in which we combined the tables based upon the intersection of the two tables (the INNER JOIN).

-Now we'll talk about the LEFT JOIN
+Now we'll talk about the LEFT JOIN or LEFT OUTER JOIN.

-is combining the tables based upon what is in the intersection of the two tables and what is in the "reference" table.
+In words, the LEFT JOIN is combining the tables based upon what is in the intersection of the two tables and what is in the "reference" table.

 We can consider our toy example in two guises: